A tetrachotomy for expansions of the real ordered additive group: Defining a field

 \begin{lem} Let $A \subseteq \R$ be definable and bounded.
 Then the set $D$ of endpoints of bounded complementary intervals of $A$ is $\omega$-orderable. \end{lem}

-\begin{proof} The lemma trivially holds when $D$ is finite.
-We suppose $D$ is infinite and define an $\omega$-order $\prec$ on $D$.
+\begin{proof} The statement trivially holds when $D$ is finite.
+We now consider the case that $D$ is infinite, and define an $\omega$-order $\prec$ on $D$.
 Note that each element of $D$ is the endpoint of at most two bounded complementary intervals.
 Let $\delta: D \to \R$ be the definable function that maps each $d$ to the minimal length of a complementary interval with endpoint $d$.
 We declare $d \prec d'$ if either $\delta(d') < \delta(d)$ or ($\delta(d') = \delta(d)$ and $d < d'$).
 It is easy to see that $\prec$ is an $\omega$-order on $D$ (see Section 2 of \cite{HW-Monadic} for details). \end{proof}